cryptpad/blog/posts/Preparing-for-2022.md

 date: 2021-12-30 12:52:20
 author: Aaron MacSween
 tags:
 - retrospective
 - roadmap
 - status update
+cover: /images/expected-conversion-workflows.png
 ---

 With the end of the year nearly upon us I am keeping up my tradition of writing a [retrospective](/tags/retrospective/) of what the CryptPad team has done over the past twelve months and an overview of our plans for the next twelve.